 Group frozen food together

-According to the USDA, we should group frozen food together in the freezer to help keep them cold for longer.
+According to the USDA, we should group frozen food in the freezer to help keep them cold for longer.
 This is why it is recommended to keep your freezer full in anticipation of a brownout.

 The idea is that the frozen foods will act as a big ice block inside the freezer.
 If you arrange it this way, only the outer layers will be partially melted with the core still pretty much frozen; this will help keep the outer layers to stay cold as well.